Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-This release add’s the done function to the ResultSet API.
-The done function can be called to indicate that no further processing will be carried out on the result set and make resources associated with it available for re-use.
+This release adds the `done` function to the ResultSet API.
+The `done` function can be called to indicate that no further processing will be carried out on the result set and make resources associated with it available for re-use.
 Below is an example of using the new API.

 ```swift
 connection.execute(query: query) { result in